 Thank you in advance for your patience and support during this time.

-We Recommend a Mask in All Common Areas
+You Are Required to Wear a Mask in All Common Areas

 To Residents in Self-Isolation